ni/install-systemlink-enterprise/release-notes/2023-07/SystemsConnectionMigration.md

 # Migrating Connected Systems to SLE 2023-07 or later

-The current release is introduces a breaking change regarding the systems connectivity that affects releases prior to SLE 2023-07.
-The saltmaster service which manages the connectivity with the client systems has been replaced with a new implementation that disconnects all connected clients.
+The 2023-07 release introduces a breaking change in systems connectivity that affects prior releases.
+The saltmaster service which manages the connectivity with the client systems has been replaced with a new implementation that disconnects all connected clients upon upgrade.
 Complete the following steps to re-approve and re-connect all previously connected clients.

 ## Prior to upgrading to SLE 2023-07

-The old salt-master uses a pair of RSA keys to secure communication.
+The old saltmaster uses a pair of RSA keys to secure communication.
 The public key is already cached on all accepted clients.
-You must persist these keys between all versions of SLE, so the client systems do not reject the new salt-master that would have a different public key.
+You must persist these keys between the upgrade of SLE, so the client systems do not reject the new saltmaster's public key.

-1. Open a terminal to the current 'saltmaster-0' pod.
+1. Open a terminal to the current `saltmaster-0` pod.
-2. Navigate to '/etc/salt/pki/master'
+2. Navigate to `/etc/salt/pki/master`
-3. Make a note of the master.pem (private key) and master.pub (public key) values.
+3. Make a note of the `master.pem` (private key) and `master.pub` (public key) values.
 4. Set these values to the secrets definition object of the saltmaster chart in the top level secrets values yaml file.
 Make sure you use the '|' indicator because these are multiline strings.
-See more info here: <https://yaml-multiline.info/>
+Refer to <https://yaml-multiline.info/> for details on this character's usage.

 The updated chart will create a Kubernetes secret using these two keys.

 ## Post SLE Upgrade

 After the upgrade, all previously connected (green/orange systems) will be shown as **Disconnected**.
-Additionally, all these clients will also be shown in the **Pending systems** list.
+Additionally, these clients will also be shown in the **Pending systems** list.
 You can use the [Jupyter Notebook](./NewSaltMaster-SystemsMigration.ipynb) provided to automate system approval.
 This notebook will add systems to the workspace they were previously a member of.
 The user who runs the notebook must have the **Add systems** privilege in all the necessary workspaces.

 1. Ensure all systems are disconnected and appear in the pending systems list.
 1. Upload **NewSaltMaster-SystemsMigration.ipynb** to JupyterHub.